JesusAOchoa/Azure-intro/README.md

 </p>

 <h3>Step 3: Create a virtual machine</h3>
-Next step is to create a virtual machine.
-At the portal, click on virtual machine and click create.
-Once at the create virtual machine menu, follow all the instructions.
-Make sure to fill out all the areas that have a red asterisk on them (resource group, name, etc.).
-Don't worry about the other tabs such as disks and networking as they will be prefilled.
-Make sure you remember the username and password!
-Once this is all completed, your virtual machine will appear in your resource group.
+Now, let's proceed to create a virtual machine.
+Within the Azure portal, navigate to the virtual machine section and click on "Create."
+This will take you to the create virtual machine menu.
+Follow the instructions provided, ensuring to fill out all the required fields marked with a red asterisk, such as resource group and name.
+You can disregard the other tabs like disks and networking, as they will be prepopulated for you.
+Remember to note down the username and password you set.
+Once you've completed these steps, your virtual machine will be visible within your resource group.

 <p align="center">
 <img src="https://i.imgur.com/XC53r2o.png" height="80%" width="80%" alt="Virtual Machine Menu with arrow"/>